mcorten/rabbitmq_api/README.md

 Managing rabbitmq from your PHP code

 # stability
-for now the stability level is pre-alpha which means:
+for now the stability level is alpha which means:
-- alot of breaking changes may be introduced
+- commands are manually tested for now
 - no automated testing available so who knows what supprising bugs may appear ^^ (keeping things interesting)

 so only use this is you want to contribute